dan-nagle/h2m/README.txt

 will be prefixed with 'h2m' to create a valid name.
 Warnings about invalid names or commented out lines will be printed to standard error unless supressed with the -q or -s option.
+By default, only the contents of a single header file are written into a single Fortran module.
+Files included by this header are ignored.
+There are two ways to change this.
+The first way is to request a recursive run with the option -recursive or -r.
-Each file is translated into exactly one fortran module.
-During recursion, USE statements will link them based on dependencies in the header files.
-Note that this will result in many more USE statements than are probably necessary for any given module.
+During recursion, Each file is translated into exactly one fortran module.
+These modules will be linked together by USE statements, probably far more USE statements than are actually necessary.
+The tool will attempt to link them in the order which corresponds to the dependencies among the C header files.
+By default, system headers will be translated into modules as well.
+This can be disabled with the option -no-system-headers or -n.
+The second way is to request that all local headers included by the specified file, meaning all includes excluding system headers, be translated and written to a single module.
+This option is -together or -t.
+There is no option to include system headers when translating in this way.

 Errors: In the case of some errors, the program will terminate and the output file will be deleted.
 Most, however, are expected to be minor and processing will